-Rex Tillerson, the current CEO and chairman of ExxonMobil Corporation, is Donald Trump‘s nominee for Secretary of State after Rudy Giuliani took himself out of the running for any cabinet position.
-Tillerson’s confirmation hearing is scheduled for January 11.
+Rex Tillerson, the former CEO and chairman of ExxonMobil Corporation, is Donald Trump‘s Secretary of State.
+Rudy Giuliani took himself out of the running for any cabinet position, making Tillerson a frontrunner.
+He was confirmed by the Senate on February 1.

 Trump announced on Twitter that Tillerson is his Secretary of State nominee, calling him “one of the truly great business leaders of the world.”